MicrosoftDocs/windows-dev-docs/terminal/get-started.md

 ## Open a new pane

 You can run multiple shells side-by-side using panes.
-To open a pane, you can use <kbd>alt+shift+d</kbd>.
+To open a pane, you can use <kbd>alt+shift+plus</kbd> for a vertical pane or <kbd>alt+shift+minus</kbd> for a horizontal one.
 This key binding will open a duplicate pane of your focused profile.
 Learn more about panes on the [Panes page](./panes.md).

 ## Configuration